0x48piraj/edX-institution-logoz/CONTRIBUTING.md

 Ask any question about how to use **edXLogoData**, contact [contact@0x48piraj.co]()

 # Do you want to contribute to the documentation/ README ?
+Before submitting, please read the Contributing to **edXLogoData** guide to know more about benchmarks.

 * Please read Contributing to the [Documentation]().

 You can help improve the **edXLogoData** Docs by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typos.